CedarGroveStudios/RangeIndex/README.md

 #### `range_slicer(input=0)`

 Applies the slicer algorithm to an input value using the initialization parameters.
-Returns 1) the output index floating point value (default) or optionally truncated integer value and 2) a flag that is set to `True` when the output value is not equial to the previous result.
+Returns 1) the output index floating point value (default) or optionally truncated integer value and 2) a flag that is set to `True` when the output value is not equal to the previous result.
 This is the primary function of the Range_Slicer class.

 Parameters: